 The Mega 2560 is an update to the Arduino Mega, which it replaces.

 The Mega2560 differs from all preceding boards in that it does not use the FTDI USB-to-serial driver chip.
-Instead, it features the ATmega16U2 (ATmega8U2 in the revision 1 and revision 2 boards) programmed as a USB-to-serial converter. of the Mega2560 board has a resistor pulling the 8U2 HWB line to ground, making it easier to put into DFU mode. of the board has the following new features:
+Instead, it features the ATmega16U2 (ATmega8U2 in the revision 1 and revision 2 boards) programmed as a USB-to-serial converter.
+Revision 2 of the Mega2560 board has a resistor pulling the 8U2 HWB line to ground, making it easier to put into DFU mode.
+Revision 3 of the board has the following new features:

 1.0 pinout: added SDA and SCL pins that are near to the AREF pin and two other new pins placed near to the RESET pin, the IOREF that allow the shields to adapt to the voltage provided from the board.
 In future, shields will be compatible both with the board that use the AVR, which operate with 5V and with the Arduino Due that operate with 3.3V.
 The second one is a not connected pin, that is reserved for future purposes.